Corfu has an excellent bus service that will help you discover Corfu Town, reach its main beach resorts and explore the wider island.

 Summer Specials

-In high season months (July, August, start of September) there may be additional routes that connect some of the more popular beach resorts as well as the waterpark.
+During high season months (July, August, start of September) there may be additional routes that connect some of the more popular beach resorts as well as the waterpark which is just west of Corfu Town.
 These are known as Summer Specials and they are not guaranteed.

 Some of the typical summer special routes include: